gmmalar/HealthSignal/README.md

 - **Deterministic reasoning before LLM generation** — factual analysis is rule-based and auditable.
 - **Explainable AI** — every reasoning step can be inspected independently.
 - **Graceful handling of missing data** — HealthSignal never invents unavailable public health information.
+- **Source-agnostic reasoning** — data from EPA AirNow, CDC NNDSS, and Delphi Epidata is transformed into a common HealthSignal schema before AI processing begins.
+Every downstream agent operates on this shared schema rather than learning each source API individually, making the architecture reusable as additional public health datasets are added.

 ---